Are you planning a California Road Trip with kids? Here is where our second Cali road trip kicked off!

 We got some culture at the SFMOMA and popped into the Jewish Museum, which has a really sad Amy Winehouse exhibition running this summer.
 And then to balance that out, we popped around the corner to the cinema at Metreon and saw Paper Towns, which was hilarious and brilliant and made me think I only ever want to see movies in US cinemas full of teenage girls for the rest of my life.
 The collective squeal at one specific point of the movie pretty much made my year.

 On Sunday we checked out our favourite museum, the Exploratorium, a science museum that’s devoted to the concept of tinkering – its six zones are filled with games, gadgets and interactive experiments designed to help kids learn about the sound, light, force, geology and nature.
 It’s on the waterfront at Pier 15.
+It’s a bit like the Science Museum Wonderlab in the UK, if you’ve been.

 If you go to the museum or find yourself nearby, DO eat your lunch or have a coffee on the deck, it has amazing views of the bay without the revolting crowds at Pier 39 a half mile down the waterfront.